This video post is about what not to share on your online profile.

 Photos

-If you share photos of yourself, even if you head and identifying features are cut out; be prepared to find them elsewhere online.
+If you share photos of yourself, even if your head and identifying features are cut out, be prepared to find them elsewhere online.
 So many people online just don't care if they don't own the rights to the photo, others like to increase their personal stash of porn, and others still want to earn money on your shared 'free' content.
 It takes all kinds.
 So, before you share a photo, consider if you want it on the internet.
 Don't limit your mental scope to the site you are placing it, but all over the internet.

 Personal Information

-Some of you may be saying, "Well sure lunaKM, but I've seen your profile here or there and you share a lot about yourself including unaltered photos.
+Some of you may be saying, "Well, sure, lunaKM, but I've seen your profile here or there, and you share a lot about yourself, including unaltered photos.
 Practice what you preach!

 How Much Information Is Too Much?